Category: Amazonrds

 Khóa học lập trình tại Toidayhoc vừa học vừa làm dự án vừa nhận lương: Khóa học lập trình nhận lương tại trung tâm Toidayhoc

-Amazon RDS – PostgreSQL Connecting to DB
+Amazon RDS – Oracle Connecting to DB

 After it is successfully installed we follow the steps below to connect it to the Amazon RDS.